Speed: The GCS ENCS Cluster

 Examples:

-For more details about Array Job options, please review the manual pages for sbatch by executing the following at the command line on speed-submit man sbatch.
+For more details about Array Job options, please review the manual pages for sbatch by executing the following at the command line on speed-submit.

 2.7 Requesting Multiple Cores (i.e., Multithreading Jobs)